Does your BIGGEST investment have insurance cover? Is it protected well?

 (Click on the image to open it in a new browser window)

 - I believe that New India Assurance’s Griha Suvidha and HDFC Ergo’s Home Shield plans are very comprehensive home insurance plans.
-By default these house insurance policies provide burglary, terrorism & jewellery (up to Rs 4 Lakh) covers at a very competitive premium rate.
+By default these house insurance policies provide burglary, terrorism & jewelry insurance covers at a very competitive premium rate.

 - I have noticed that the coverage amount (threshold limit) for precious metals like Gold, diamonds etc., have been reduced across all plans.

 - The portable electronic items like Mobiles, laptops, Cameras etc., are generally not covered under standard policy.
 You may have to pay extra premium (as an Add on cover) to get them insured.